robotont/robotont.github.io/source/files/demo_robot.rst

       roslaunch demo_slam 2d_slam_display.launch

 #.
-To move the robot open another terminal window **on robotont on-board computer or on the PC** and run teleop twist keyboard (TBA)
+To move the robot open another terminal window **on robotont on-board computer or on the PC** and run teleop twist keyboard.

    .. code-block:: bash